 TRANSPARENCY AND COOPERATION

 Dan Eubanks pledges to remain available to, and concerned about, every constituent in Mississippi's State Representative District 25.
-From making his phone and email available to all and inviting discussion and input, to offering commentary on his blog for every vote he casts or legislation he presents.
-Transparency, communication and cooperation will be the cornerstone of his representation.
+From making his phone and email available to all and inviting discussion and input, to offering updates during each session, Dan's goal is to keep those he represents informed and engaged.
+Transparency, communication and cooperation is the cornerstone of his representation.

-Consider subscribing to his blog today, and remain "In the know" from today forward.
+Consider subscribing to his blog today, and remain "In the know"going forward.